 year she made the three next entries in the Ellery Queen serial along

-Close Call for Ellery Queen" a more sober approach was
+Close Call for Ellery Queen a more sober approach was

-adopted, much to the overall benefit
+adopted, much to the overall benefit of the film.

 Desperate Chance for